lpefferkorn/youremailisnotvalid/README.md

 ## Proposition

 While an isolated complain to the customer support is unlikely to change things, I would like to list **here all the websites not accepting email aliases**.

-I don't mean to publicly shame them (as they may not even be aware of the issue), but to **offer them the possibility to fix their data validation** to improve their potential customers satisfaction (and accidentally, saving you from cursing when the dreaded **your email is invalid** message appears)
+I don't mean to publicly shame them (as they may not even be aware of the issue), but to **raise awareness about the pain**, **get them to fix their system** and eventually lowering the overall number of people cursing over Internet every day :)

 ## Contributions